ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - configure to run "python summary.py sheetupdate" regularly, after having run "python monitor.py"

 ## kml.py
-transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations.
+Transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations.
 Lines are not written, when the following info is the same as previous line: longitude, latitude, engineOn, charging

 Usage: